Viewbank College: Performing Arts

 In recent years Viewbank College has become renowned in the local area for their Musical Productions.
-Each year over 120 students are involved in all aspects of the shows, including but not limited to Cast, Stage Crew, Audio Crew, Lighting Crew, Orchestra, Makeup Crew and Front of House.
+Each year over 120 students are involved in all aspects of the shows, including but not limited to Cast, Stage Crew, Audio Crew, Lighting Crew, Art Crew, Orchestra, Makeup Crew and Front of House.
 The shows are generally "Big Broadway Musicals" attracting over 1400 ticket sales over 6 shows.
 Productions are held in July/August each year and were held at the college's Banyule Theatre until 2017.

 In the 2015–16 State Budget, $11.5 million was allocated to the school to build a dedicated 400 seat Theatre and adjoining Performing Arts Facilities.
 Completion of the Arts Centre was in 2018.
 The project was managed by the Victorian School Building Authority.
 It now hosts the College Production each year as well as many more College events.
+The theater is also hired out regularly for external events.

+Viewbank College also offers an extensive musical education program featuring many instruments and also voice lessons.
+The school has a variety of ensembles led by musical staff, participating in many performances arranged by the school and also state programs.
+The students of these ensembles are required to participate in weekly rehearsals.

+These ensembles include 3 string orchestras ordered by skill (Junior Strings, Viewbank Strings and Chamber Strings, formally known as Junior Strings, Intermediate Strings and Senior Strings).
+In the strings program students would progress to a higher ensemble every two years, sooner if exceptional performance is displayed; There are 3 Jazz bands named after famous Jazz musicians (arranged by progression: Hancock Band, Fitzgerald Band and Ellington Band); 4 concert bands (arranged by progression: Junior Band, Showtime Band, and Symphonic Band); 2 guitar ensembles (Intermediate Guitar Band and Senior Guitar Band); 3 choirs (Junior Choir, Viewbank Voices and Chamber Choir); and various other notable ensembles, along with a collection of student-arranged bands typically with 3-5 musicians.

+The instruments taught by the program covers a variety of instrument types like woodwind, string, percussion and brass, including: violin, viola, cello, double bass, acoustic guitar, bass guitar, electric guitar, percussion, keyboard, trumpet, saxophone (soprano, alto, tenor, baritone), trombone, French horn, euphonium, tuba, flute, clarinet(and bass clarinet), and oboe.
+As aforementioned, singing is also educated.

+Some of the annually reoccurring musical performances/festivals include: Autumn Music Festival (school arrangement & all ensembles), Jazz Night (regional arrangement & only Jazz bands), Victorian Schools Music Festival (government arrangement & all ensembles, multiple times a year depending on ensemble), String Soiree (school arrangement & only string ensembles and players), and the Gala & Showcase Concerts (school arrangement & all ensembles).

 Incidents

-In 2007 two students, one from Macleod College and the other from Greensborough Secondary College, burnt down a section of the junior school lockers and were caught after investigation by the police.
+In 2007, two students, one from Macleod College and the other from Greensborough Secondary College, burnt down a section of the junior school lockers and were caught after investigation by the police.